simtony/mlrunner/README.md

 batch	0.05	FALSE	16.5
 batch	0.1	TRUE	15.0
 ```
 The table can be readily copied to excel or numbers for further analysis.

-# Under the Hood
+## Under the hood

-The tool edits each command template with the following steps:
+Each param combination is a task.
+Tasks constitute an ordered task pool.
+Each worker bound to a `resource` in `params.yaml` concurrently pulls a task from the pool, edits the commands in `template`, and executes the commands sequentially.
+Commands in `template` are edited by:

-1. Substitute the param placeholders (`{param}` and `[param]`) in the templates of the first doc with a sweep of param combinations specified in later docs
+1. Substituting the param placeholders (`{param}` and `[param]`) in the templates of the first doc with a sweep of param combinations specified in later docs
-2. Append shell environment variable `CUDA_VISIBLE_DEVICES={resource}` as the prefix
+2. Appending shell environment variable `CUDA_VISIBLE_DEVICES={resource}` as the prefix
-3. Append shell redirect `> output_dir/log.{command}.{time} 2>&1` as the suffix
+3. Appending shell redirect `> output_dir/log.{command}.{time} 2>&1` as the suffix

 # Workflow